 Caramel Apple Cheesecake

-With a perfectly smooth cheesecake and a caramel apple topping, this caramel apple cheesecake is the perfect make-ahead entertaining dessert!
-Plus all the tips for a perfectly creamy, crack-free cheesecake every time.
+With a perfectly smooth cheesecake and a caramel apple topping, this Caramel Apple Cheesecake is the perfect make-ahead entertaining dessert!
+Plus all the tips for a silky-smooth, creamy, crack-free cheesecake every time.

-Anyone who knows me knows how much I dislike cheesecake.
-And yet I keep making them, because I married a cheesecake lover.
+Anyone who knows me knows that I’m not really a cheesecake fan.
+And yet I keep making them because I married a cheesecake lover.

 I never mind making cheesecakes, however, because they’re just so easy.
 Combine all ingredients in a food processor or mixer.
 Pour into springform pan.
 Bake.
 Done.